Meet the Wear Law Office

 Katie left that job to take time off work to give birth and spend time with her beautiful baby girl, Mackenzie.
 When she was ready to start working again,

 Renee is from Mount Vernon, Washington.
 She attended Mount Vernon High School and graduated in 2016.
 During high school, she played volleyball, basketball, tennis, track and field, and golf.
 She was also involved in Key Club and National Honor Society.
-She is currently a Junior at Gonzaga University and is studying psychology with a minor in sociology.
-During the fall of 2018, she studied abroad in Scotland.
+She is currently a Senior at Gonzaga University and will graduate in May 2020 with a major in psychology and a minor in sociology.
+During the fall of 2018, she studied abroad in Glasgow, Scotland.
 Renee hopes to attend law school within a year of finishing her undergraduate requirements.
 In the summers, she either works at a fishing and marine supply store, or fishes with her father in Alaska.
-Her mother is the Executive Director of Finance at the Mount Vernon School District, and she has one younger brother who is in his freshman year at Eastern Washington University.
+Her mother is the Executive Director of Finance at the Mount Vernon School District, and she has one younger brother who is in his sophomore year at Eastern Washington University.

 Renee has a great sense of humor, and her goofball personality cracks everyone up around the office.
+With her vast knowledge of college basketball, she won the 2019 NCAA March Madness bracket competition in the office.
 Renee is unsure about what kind of law she would like to study, but she knows she wants to use her B.A. in psychology to assist her with whatever it is she ends up doing.
 She enjoys her job here because she loves the work we do and the support we provide to those less fortunate, as well as the welcoming, enjoyable environment in the office.
 In her free time, she loves golfing, traveling, trying new foods, and spending time outdoors.

 Gina is from Seattle, Washington.
 She attended Bishop Blanchet High School and graduated in 2016.
 All throughout high school she danced with Cornish College of the Arts Prep and was involved in National Honors Society.
-She is currently a Junior at Gonzaga University, studying business and psychology.
-In a few years, after graduation, she hopes to work in HR.
+She is currently a Senior at Gonzaga University, studying business and psychology.
+After graduation, she will be working in HR with Amazon Fulfillment.
 During the Fall 2018 semester she studied abroad in New Zealand, finishing up her Psychology Minor.

 Gina is an only child but has a large extended family.
-Over the summer she works at Nordstrom and enjoys exploring the city.
+Over the summer she enjoys exploring the city and traveling.
 On her days off, Gina likes to hike, spend time on Lake Union, and try new restaurants around the area.
 She enjoys working with Wear Law because of the support we are able to provide people and the opportunity for growth within a positive, professional setting.